ENSEMBLE OPENINGS, REQUIREMENTS AND PREREQUISITES

 Not all ensembles require an audition to join, so read more below!

 Third Street choirs are divided by age and do not require an audition.
 Contact Student Services to add Chorus to your schedule, or call 212-777-3240 x17 with questions.
 Ready to register today?
-Download this form.
+You can register online or download this form.

 Students who plan to continue performing in the same orchestra do not need to re-audition.
-New students and those interested in moving to the next level of orchestra can join one at the beginning or at the end of the school year.
+New students and those interested in moving to the next level of orchestra can audition at the beginning or at the end of the school year.
+Click here to register for an audition.
 Each orchestra has its own set of audition requirements detailed in the table below.
-Students should use these criteria as guidelines for audition preparation, but may be placed in a different orchestra based on their audition.
+The pieces suggested for each instrument are minimum level requirements.
+Students should use these criteria as general guidelines for audition preparation, but may be placed in a different orchestra based on their audition.
 Always consult with your teacher.

 |Scales||D, G||D, G, C, A||Up to 3 sharps or flats||At least 5 sharps or flats|